Huegoxaga/notes/cloud-services/aws.md

   - text surrounded by `""` or `[]` are treated as one entry.
   - Once a pattern is set cloudwatch can be generated based on it using AWS console, `CloudWatch` -> `Log Groups` -> `Create metric filter`.
   - [Click Here](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/MonitoringPolicyExamples.html) to see more example.
+- When exporting logs in log group to s3, each AWS can run one exporting task at a time.
+  - Multiple log groups can be exported by using regex pattern for `logGroupName` parameter
+- When publish log through `Lambda`, log stream are encoded as `base64` and compressed by `gzip`.

 ## Lambda